Welcome to Robert Arkenstall Primary school. Thank you for taking the time to find out about our school.

 We are a village school with a big vision!

-We want to equip our children with values, knowledge and skills to be caring and active citizens eager to explore the possibilities of their world.
+We want to equip our children with the attitudes, values, knowledge and skills to be caring and active citizens eager to explore the possibilities of their world.

 At Robert Arkenstall Primary School our curriculum places communication, aspiration and wellbeing at the heart of all our learning, in an environment which fosters care for each other and ourselves, courage to take up challenges and curiosity to explore.